Uniformly consistent proportion estimation for composite hypotheses via integral equations: "the case of Gamma random variables": Introduction

-For estimating the proportion of false null hypotheses under independence (between test statistics) for both bounded and one-sided nulls, the speeds of convergence of our proposed estimators are of the same order as those for the proportion estimators for a point null in \cite{Chen:2018a}.
-However, the sparsest alternative proportion the new estimators can consistently estimate is larger in order than that for those of a point null in \cite{Chen:2018a}.
-Specifically, due to the use of Dirichlet integral to approximate the indicator function of a bounded or one-sided null, the sparsest alternative proportion a resulting estimator can consistently estimate under independence is of smaller order than its speed of convergence.
-In contrast, the sparsest alternative proportion an estimator for a point null in \cite{Chen:2018a} and \cite{Jin:2008} can consistently estimate under independence can be $m^{1/2-\varepsilon}$ for any $\varepsilon\in\left( 0,0.5\right) $.
-Note here \textquotedblleft consistency\textquotedblright\ is defined via the \textquotedblleft ratio\textquotedblright\ rather than the \textquotedblleft difference\textquotedblright\ between an estimator and the true proportion, in order to account for a diminishing true proportion; see the definition in (\ref{defConsistency}).
-In fact, the speed of convergence of Dirichlet integral is exactly that of the Oracle estimator (to be introduced in \autoref{SecStrategy}) that asymptotically knows the true proportion, whereas the speed of convergence of the oracle estimator for a point null in \cite{Chen:2018a} and \cite{Jin:2008} is independent of the alternative proportion to be estimated.
-In other words, we have the universal phenomenon that, for an alternative proportion estimator that is constructed via a solution to some Lebesgue-Stieltjes equation as an approximator to the indicator of (a transform of) the parameter set under the alternative hypothesis, the sparsest alternative proportion such an estimator is able to consistently estimate can never be of larger order than the speed of convergence of the solution to its targeted indicator function.
+Such a difference between the sparsest alternative proportions that these estimators can consistently estimate under a point null, bounded null or one-sided null respectively is the main consequence of the speed of convergence of $\varphi_{m} \left(t,\boldsymbol{\mu}\right)$ to $\pi_{1,m}$, and this speed is related to that of Dirichlet integral to an indicator function for a one-sided or bounded null but is independent of the alternative proportion for a point null.
+In other words, we have discovered the universal phenomenon that, for an alternative proportion estimator that is constructed via a solution to some Lebesgue-Stieltjes equation as an approximator to the indicator of (a transform of) the parameter set under the alternative hypothesis, the sparsest alternative proportion such an estimator is able to consistently estimate can never be of larger order than the maximal speed of convergence of the solution to its targeted indicator function.

-As a by-products, we provide the speed of convergence of Dirichlet-type integrals that is of independent interest (see \autoref{lm:Dirichlet} and \autoref{ThmDirichletInterval}), and upper bounds on the moments of Gamma distributions (see \autoref{Lm:GammaBessel}).
+As a by-product, we provide the speed of convergence of Dirichlet-type integrals (see \autoref{lm:Dirichlet} {in the appendix} and \autoref{ThmDirichletInterval}), upper bounds on the moments of Gamma distributions (see Lemma 1 {in the supplementary material}), and a classification result on natural exponential family (see \autoref{MainRes} {in the appendix}), which are of independent interest.
+Our simulation studies show that the new estimators often perform much better than the MR estimator and Storey's estimator.